 For those with short attention spans, here is the short version of the story: 1.
 School ranking websites utilize test scores to rank schools.
-2. Test scores are mostly influenced by parent income, not the quality of the school.
+2. Parent income has the largest influence on test scores, not the quality of the school.
 3. As a result, people are selecting schools in privileged areas with high real estate prices, long commutes, and very little diversity.
-4. We have developed a school ranking system that accounts for parent income and adds points to schools that have diversity.
-5. We hope our system will uncover hidden gems that others overlook.
+4. We have developed a more equitable ranking system that accounts for parent income.
+5. Our system will uncover hidden gems that others overlook.
 Happy Hunting!

 For all others, read below!

 Most ranking websites focus on the average test scores at a school in their ranking systems.
 The problem with this is that parent income is BY FAR the biggest driver of test scores.
 As a result, people are choosing privileged communities (often in the suburbs with long commutes), with expensive real estate and little diversity, all in the name of chasing the best schools.

 For sure, some websites out there take into account other factors, but there is always a large component of the score that is derived entirely from the average test score at a school.